Joseph Beuys: National and international recognition (1975–1986)

 During this time, the only major retrospective of Beuys work to be organised in Beuys's lifetime opened at the Guggenheim Museum in New York in 1979.
 The exhibition has been described as a "lightning rod for American criticism," eliciting as it did some powerful and polemical responses.

+In 1981, alongside Neapolitan photographer Mimmo Jodice, he reached the ruins of Gibellina, in the province of Trapani, which had been destroyed by the 1968 earthquake; on that occasion, he conceived the environmental work Sacro Bosco for the Sicilian town, though unfortunately it was never realized.

 In 1982, he was invited to participate in the seventh edition of the major exhibition “documenta,” which takes place every five years in the German city of Kassel.
 Beuys expressed all his sensitivity with one of his most evocative works: 7000 Oaks.
 This was not a traditional sculpture but a large triangle placed in front of the Frederician Museum and composed of 7000 basalt stones, each of which could be “adopted” by a potential buyer.
 The proceeds from the sale of each stone were used over the years to plant an oak tree.
 The operation, which officially ended in 1987, a year after the artist's death, has yet to be completed, as it will take about 300 years for the 7,000 oak trees to become the great forest imagined by Joseph Beuys.
 However, by transcending the temporal limits of his own existence, he succeeded in transforming an ordinary and often trivialized action, such as planting trees, into a great collective ritual capable of evoking the deepest meanings of the relationship between man and nature.
 This work has become a symbol of “social sculpture.”